TL;DR

 | Reasoning | o3 | Extended thinking |

 The model tiers map to different trade-offs.
-OpenAI leans into speed and breadth.
-GPT-5.3 generates tokens faster and holds a larger context window.
+OpenAI leans into speed, breadth, and a larger product surface.
 Anthropic leans into depth and correctness.
 Opus 4.6 reasons more carefully and produces more precise output, especially on complex TypeScript work.

 For a deeper dive on model quality for coding specifically, see our Claude vs GPT for coding comparison.

 Claude Opus 4.6 is the strongest reasoning model available for code.
 It plans before it writes, maintains coherence across large multi-file edits, and produces TypeScript that compiles on the first try more consistently than any other model.
 Its weakness is speed.
-You wait longer for responses, and the 200K context window is smaller than GPT-5.3's.
+You wait longer for responses.

-GPT-5.3 is fast, broad, and handles massive context.
-It generates tokens quickly, works across more languages and domains, and has a 400K token context window that lets you load entire codebases in a single prompt.
-Its weakness is precision on complex multi-step tasks, where it occasionally drifts on conventions or misses edge cases.
+GPT-5.5 is fast, broad, and handles a wide range of product and API tasks.
+It generates quickly, works across more languages and domains, and pairs well with OpenAI's broader platform surface.
+Its weakness is precision on complex multi-step coding tasks, where it can still drift on conventions or miss edge cases.

 OpenAI packages reasoning as a separate model family (o3).
 You route specific tasks to o3 when they need chain-of-thought reasoning: math proofs, algorithm design, complex debugging.